 The control ring assemblies each have three rollers mounted in adjusting slots.
-To compensate for wear to the control ring, the rollers may be adjusted outward in the slots so that all three rollers are lightly in contact with the control ring
+To compensate for wear to the control ring, the rollers may be adjusted outward in the slots so that all three rollers are lightly in contact with the control ring.

-All three rollers at each end of the reel must be moved the same amount so that all three roller bolts are in the same position in the slot.
-Do not take up the slack by moving only one roller.
+All three rollers at each end of the reel must be moved the same amount relative to each other, so that all three roller bolts are in the same position in the slot.
+Do not move only one roller.